olubabajide/ALPHABET_SOUP/alphabet_soup/README.md

 ### 4. Usage
     alphabet-soup path/to/puzzle.txt
-    python -m alphabet_soup.cli path/to/puzzle.txt ##Or bypass the wrapper
+    python -m alphabet_soup.cli path/to/puzzle.txt    ##to bypass the wrapper

 ## Usage